Pyt-logo

 The festival was officially recognised in 1296 and allowed citizens of all social classes to come together.
 However, this tradition was banned in 1797 by King Francis II.
 While the festival has ancient roots, the modern Carnival we experience today was officially revived in 1979 by the Italian government to celebrate and preserve Venetian culture

-Venice Carnival Dates & Theme 2026
+Venice Carnival Dates & Theme for 2026

 Carnevale di Venezia